The Pretty Reckless’ Taylor Momsen on Taylor Hawkins tribute show: “Dave Grohl did a wonderful job honouring his friend”

 “It was just an extraordinarily moving night, the energy in the room was beautiful.
 Everyone who was there was there for the right reason, egos were checked at the door.
 And then, obviously, to play with some of my heroes of music was just unbelievable.
 I have to mention Dave and the Foos as well; the way they went about the show was so well done and so beautiful.
 It was a very moving evening, very emotional.
 I feel like Taylor would have really loved it.
 Dave did a wonderful job honouring his friend.”

-‘Other Worlds’ is released on November 4 on Fearless Records.
+‘Other Worlds’ is released on November 4 on Century Media Records.
 The Pretty Reckless’s remaining European tour dates are below.

 November 2022